 Day 2 – California Academy of Sciences, Golden Gate Park

-I could’ve spent all day in the California Academy of Sciences.
+I could’ve spent all day at the California Academy of Sciences.
 There’s a rainforest, aquarium, natural history area and planetarium all in one place.
 It’s amazing!
-My then 2 year old loved watching Stingrays swim under his feet on a transparent bridge and the older children really enjoyed the dinosaur exhibits and the sea creatures in the aquarium.
+My then 2-year-old loved watching Stingrays swim under his feet on a transparent bridge, and the older children really enjoyed the dinosaur exhibits and the sea creatures in the aquarium.
 I would 100% recommend a visit if you’re in the area.

-The museum is right in the heart of Golden Gate Park so it’s easy to take walk around the park after the museum.
+The museum is right in the heart of Golden Gate Park, so it’s easy to take a walk around the park after the museum.
 We rented a paddle boat and spent a lovely hour on the water.

 Day 3 – Bay Area Discovery Museum, Golden Gate Bridge, Muir Woods, travel to Santa Cruz